awy2/Test3/README.md

 ## Update
-Code saving and creating cover letter working, but was having issue creatig formated pdf.
+Code for saving data and creating cover letter in the browser is working, but I was having issue creatig formated pdf(was using jsPDF).
 Taking a break from this to work on other stuff

 ## Intro